-- An unexpectedly large charge radius has been measured in 52Ca, which is not accounted for by state-of-the-art theories of nuclear forces.
-This observation is difficult to reconcile with recent mass measurements that have pointed towards a double magic nature of 52Ca and opens new questions on the evolution of nuclear size away from stability. - The introduction of novel ab-initio methods for calculations has reached open shell isotopes and nuclear masses up to A~100.
-These breakthroughs led to new understanding of the drip line behaviour of O and Ca chains and how it depends on three-nucleon forces based on QCD theory. - Evidence for a triangular D{3h} symmetry in 12C has been observed, supporting a triangular cluster model of 12C and potentially forming the basis for more precise models of carbon's structure important for understanding nucleosynthesis in astrophysical environments. - The production of exotic isotopes in the doubly mid-shell region of the nuclear chart centred around 166Gd and 164Sm and the discovery of new isomeric states has highlighted the presence of complex variations in deformation that may give rise to a deformed N=100 shell gap for Z≤66 which would impact on r-process abundance calculations. - Coulomb excitation studies of the short-lived isotopes of 224Ra and 220Ra have confirmed experimentally a rigid octupole or pear-shape in 224Ra.
+- An unexpectedly large charge radius has been measured in Ca, which is not accounted for by state-of-the-art theories of nuclear forces.
+This observation is difficult to reconcile with recent mass measurements that have pointed towards a doubly magic nature of Ca and opens new questions on the evolution of nuclear size away from stability. - The introduction of novel ab-initio methods for calculations has reached open shell isotopes and nuclear masses up to A~100.
+These breakthroughs led to new understanding of the drip line behaviour of O and Ca chains and how it depends on three-nucleon forces based on QCD theory. - Evidence for a triangular D3h symmetry in C has been observed, supporting a triangular cluster model of C and potentially forming the basis for more precise models of carbon's structure, important for understanding nucleosynthesis in astrophysical environments. - The production of exotic isotopes in the doubly mid-shell region of the nuclear chart centred around Gd and Sm and the discovery of new isomeric states has highlighted the presence of complex variations in deformation that may give rise to a deformed N=100 shell gap for Z≤66 which would impact on r-process abundance calculations. - Coulomb excitation studies of the short-lived isotopes of Ra and Ra have confirmed experimentally a rigid octupole or pear-shape in Ra.
 These findings contradict predictions made by some mean field theories on the strength of octupole deformation in this region.
-This work is also important in the experimental searches for electric dipole moments (EDM) in atoms and highlights ^{223,225}Ra as systems with potentially octupole-enhanced EDMs. - Measurements have been performed on multiparticle isomeric states in proton-unbound nuclei in the mass 150 region.
-These show a remarkable stability against proton emission given their high excitation energy, which will impact on nuclear existence beyond the drip line. - The UK has led a series of measurements that has mapped out isospin-breaking interactions in nuclei, examining the subtle difference between the effective pp, nn and np interactions in the nuclear medium.
-Techniques have been developed for extracting these "isospin-nonconserving" interactions and comparing them with the known properties of the nuclear interaction measured in free space.
-These fundamental Figure 3: The observation of rigid a octupole (pear-shape) in 224Ra results are yielding important data for nuclear models that attempt to predict the limits of nuclear existence.
+This work is also important in the experimental searches for electric dipole moments (EDM) in atoms and highlights Ra as systems with potentially octupole-enhanced EDMs. - Measurements have been performed on multiparticle isomeric states in proton-unbound nuclei in the mass 150 region.
+These show a remarkable stability against proton emission given their high excitation energy, which will impact on nuclear existence beyond the drip line.

+The UK has led a series of measurements that has mapped out isospin-breaking interactions in nuclei, examining the subtle difference between the effective pp, nn and np interactions in the nuclear medium.
+Techniques have been developed for extracting these "isospin-nonconserving" interactions and comparing them with the known properties nuclear of the interaction measured in free space.
+These fundamental results are yielding important data for nuclear models that attempt to predict the limits of nuclear existence.